-Therefore, taking my cue from this Wittgensteinian analysis of the theologia mystica and following the aim of the present article I shall concentrate here on what I believe Wittgenstein presents (like his medieval forebears) as a ‘mystical strategy’ within a specifically ‘therapeutic’ dynamic.
-This dynamic is, I will argue, revealed within the saying/showing dynamic set up in his early (and only published philosophical) work the Tractatus Logico-Philosophicus, and developed, as we have seen, in his later writings.
+Therefore, taking my cue from this Wittgensteinian analysis of the theologia mystica and following the aim of the present article, I shall concentrate here on what I believe Wittgenstein presents (like his medieval forebears) as a ‘mystical strategy’ within a specifically ‘therapeutic’ dynamic.
+This dynamic, I will argue, is revealed within the saying/showing dynamic set up in his early (and only published philosophical) work the Tractatus Logico-Philosophicus, and developed, as we have seen, in his later writings.
 I will therefore argue here that one of the golden threads that runs through both the practitioners of the theologia mystica and through Wittgenstein’s oeuvre is not so much a concern with constructing metaphysical towers of theology (the medievals’ ‘theologia speculativa’) or indeed modern ‘cross-credal, ontological entities’ as with providing the practical means whereby distressed and disorientated folk may find some measure of solace and peace.
 Whether that is John of the Cross and Teresa of Avila writing for their novices, Meister Eckhart speaking to the lay beguines of Cologne or Ludwig Wittgenstein helping the seeker to ‘find a way out of the fly-bottle’.
 In this respect my concern here (and throughout most of my writing career) has been and continues to be how such writing can provide a practical and pastoral help to the seeker—as indeed how therapy can provide a means to the resolution of conflict and stress within the patient—the origins of my own ‘mystical therapy’.

 2. Theologia Mystica: The ‘Foolish Wisdom’